Vancouver Island wedding venues

 Many venues require liability insurance, and it's worth getting even if they don't.
 Wedding insurance covers cancellations, vendor no-shows, and accidents.
 Policies typically cost $150 to $300.

-Browse Vancouver Island wedding venues by region, capacity, and style.
+Browse Vancouver Island wedding venues by region, capacity, and style, all in one place.